lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

     * Will players care about story?
     * Does story support other parts of design and vice versa?
     * Can story be better?
+* Reading
+    * Character Development and Storytelling for Games by Lee Sheldon
+    * Interactive Storytelling for Video Games by Josiah Liebowitz and Chris Klug
+    * Story by Robert McKee
+    * The Writer’s Journey: Mythic Structure for Writers by Christopher Vogler and Michele Montez

 ## Chapter 19: Stories and Games Take Place in Worlds